OpenMined/PySyft/README.md

 ## Note:

-🚨 Our deployment tool `Hagrid` has been `Deprecated`.
+🚨 Our old deployment tool `Hagrid` has been `Deprecated`.
 For the updated deployment options kindly refer to

 - 📚 <a href="https://github.com/OpenMined/PySyft/tree/dev/notebooks/tutorials/deployments">Deployments</a>